Remote Team Headshots for Distributed Teams | TeamShotsPro

 In B2B, where 74% of buyers research vendors online before speaking to a rep (Forrester), that impression forms before your sales team ever gets a chance to talk.

-- 5 photographers to source, vet, and brief: ~8-12 hours of HR/marketing time
+- Separate photographers to source, vet, and brief

 The Recruitment Disadvantage